NicoMesina/Quizgame/README.md

 - Giving interest.
 - Engage the viewer.
 - Have the viewer coming back to play the game
+- Feedback easy to submit
+- SignUp form easy to complete

 **First Time Visitor Goals**